The End Of Financial Year

 There are two common tax schemes that you should be aware of.
 One, if you were informed that you overpaid your taxes and you can receive a refund, but only if you pay an administration or transfer fee.
 The second is when they tell you that you underpaid your taxes and you need to pay immediately by giving your credit card details.

-This is why we highly suggest that you remain vigilant amidst the end of financial year.
+This is why we highly suggest that you remain vigilant amidst the end of the financial year.
 Know the people you are dealing with when it comes to your taxes and finances.
 Also, if you’ll follow our first and second tip, these schemes won’t work on you.

 4. Take two steps forward.
 Things work out best for those who make the best of how things work out.

 Why not, if it means getting your business up ahead?
 In order to do that, you would need to remind yourself about your goals and objectives.
 If you want to hit your target, find out if your current strategies are working or if you need to switch into new ones.
 In this digital era, businesses are expected to adapt easily even if it is a fast and ever-changing environment.
 If you are still using a spreadsheet, think again!
-EOFY could be the perfect time for your business to try expense app and other dedicated software suited for your business.
+EOFY could be the perfect time for your business to try an expense app and other dedicated software suited for your business.

 5. Breath in.
 Breath out.
 Move on.